 Who are the lead researchers involved in Project Synergy?

 InnoWell subcontracted the research services of The University of Sydney’s Brain and Mind Centre to provide a research and development group (R&D Group) to conduct the research trials that will continue the co-design, development, implementation and evaluation of InnoWell’s platform within different settings across the lifespan as well as the broader veteran community.
-This group is led by Professor Ian Hickie – Project Synergy Scientific Advisor; and supported by Tracey Davenport – Director of Research Governance, Design and Analytics; Dr Shane Cross – Director of Clinical and Service Implementation; and, Amelia English – Research Program Manager.
+This group is led by Professor Ian Hickie – Project Synergy Scientific Advisor; and supported by Tracey Davenport – Director of Research Governance, Design and Analytics; and, Dr Shane Cross – Director of Clinical and Service Implementation.